ciotto/basic_circuits/haier-t32x/README.md

 After the inspection, I found the MCU, it is an [STM32F103](https://www.st.com/resource/en/datasheet/cd00161566.pdf) VBT6 in LQFP100 package, unfortunatly, the MCU is under the screen/touch panel.
 I don't have any experiences with this MCU, but after Googling I founded a lot of information and seems very commons.
 There are also many [prototype boards](https://it.aliexpress.com/item/1-pices-STM32F103C8T6-BRACCIO-STM32-Minimi-di-Sistema-Scheda-di-Sviluppo-Modulo-di-Rilevamento-di-Valutazione/32883012819.html?spm=a2g0s.13010208.99999999.275.71fe3c00kLsRht).

+[Wikipadia](https://en.wikipedia.org/wiki/STM32#STM32_L1) help me to get some information about the STM32:

+`STM32 F1 03 V B T6`

+`STM32 xx ww y z`

+  - xx - Family
+  - ww - subtype: differs in equipment of peripherals and this depend on certain family
+  - y - Package pin count
+  - z - FLASH memory size

+So, the F1 family use a CortexM3 core with 192kB flash.

 In the datasheet I have find the pinout schema and some interesting pins:

 Pin | Port